This section describes how you can use the Saved Sessions window to save a session, schedule regular saving, and manage your saved sessions.

 To make a session be the default saved session, select it in the list and click the Set As Default button.
 This causes LispWorks images to redirect to this session when they start (see Redirecting images to a Saved Session image).

 When the saving time is reached, the system raises the Save Session dialog and waits for some period of time to allow you to change the settings, cancel the saving, or confirm it.
 If the period of time passes without you cancelling, the system proceeds to do the saving.
 The period of time to wait is set by the Allow cancellation option.

 Click the Defaults... button to raise the Save Session dialog which allows you to set the parameters for the saving.
 When you confirm, it does not save the session, but remembers the settings and uses them when doing the automatic saving.

-Under File name: you can define the filename in which to save the image.
+Under File name: you can define the filename in which to save the image (on non-Mac OS X platforms) or the name of the application bundle (on Mac OS X).
 The name is constructed by a prefix, optionally followed by one or more of the Version (of LispWorks), the Weekday , the Date or the Time .
 The full name that would be used is displayed after Sample: .
 Note that:

 If you invoked the Save Session dialog from the Save Now button, it appears as described in Scheduling automatic session saving except that a default Session name: is provided and there is also an option Remember these settings .
 If this is selected, then when you confirm the saving the settings are remembered and used the next time this dialog appears.

 Once you click OK to confirm, the saving starts.
 First all the IDE interfaces are destroyed in a way that makes it possible to resurrect them.
 Then multiprocessing is stopped.
-It then saves the LispWorks image.
+It then saves the LispWorks image, including an application bundle on Cocoa.
 While it is saving it prints messages to the console.
 Once it finished saving it restarts the IDE and all its interfaces.
-The pathname of the saved image is printed to the background output as well.
+The pathname of the saved application bundle is printed to the background output as well.